cuplv/Historia/implementation/ECOOP_AE_Submission_Document.md

 We offer to publish the artifact on [DARTS](https://drops.dagstuhl.de/opus/institut_darts.php), in which case the available badge will be issued automatically.
 If you agree to publishing your artifact under a Creative Commons license, please indicate this here.

-**We agree to publish the artifact under a creative commons license.**
+**We agree to publish the full artifact under a creative commons license.**
+The source code will be published to a public Github repository under the Apache 2 license (we have redacted Git files for anonymity).

 In case you would like to publish your artifact under different licensing conditions on Zenodo, please state under which license will the artifact be published?

 ## For authors claiming a functional or reusable badge

-For **all** experimental claims made in the paper, please:
-* Quote/reference the experimental claim
-* Explain how this claim can be reproduced with the artifact

-For example: “The data in table 1 can be obtained by running script ‘generate_table1.sh’”

-Please note: we highly advise authors to provide a push-button evaluation (cf. call for artifacts).
+We provide two versions of the artifact, one for high memory systems (32+ GB of RAM) and low memory (8GB available to the container).
+Rerunning all computable results can be done by running all the cells in the `ReachExpGPT.ipynb`.
+By default, it will run the low memory version, but you can change the line `val rerunHighMem = false` to `val rerunHighMem = true` to run all benchmarks.
+The low memory version will not run "Bitmap Mishandling" and "NullPointerException" but rather read our results from earlier.

 * Table 1:
   * This is data that was obtained by manually counting and inspecting the applications in the Benchmarks directories mentioned earlier.